renatadaou/LeadServiceLines-CTMirror/README.md

 3) One of the code updates is that it detects common Excel error strings (#REF!, #VALUE!, etc.).
 Instead of deleting these rows, it blanks out the SITE ID value and adds a flag column to mark the issue.

 4) It also drops rows with SITE ID = 0 and all other columns empty.
-This is the only place where rows are actually removed.Only deletes rows where SITE ID is zero, and every other field is empty.
+This is the only place where rows are actually removed.
+Only deletes rows where SITE ID is zero, and every other field is empty.

 5) Flags rows where SITE ID exists but there's no corresponding location, address, or town.